krishanthisera/CKS-Challenges/challenge-02.md

   prod   Active   64m   kubernetes.io/metadata.name=prod
 ```

-Since all the data required to create the NetworPolicy in hand, let create the policy.
+Since all the data required to create the NetworkPolicy in hand, let create the policy.

 ```yaml
   apiVersion: networking.k8s.io/v1